Herb-Wright/brrp/README.md

-# Bayesian Reconstruction with Retrieval-Augmented Priors
+# Robust Bayesian Scene Reconstruction with Retrieval-Augmented Priors for Precise Grasping and Planning

 ![](./website/fig1.png)